0xEtern4lW0lf/0xEtern4lW0lf.github.io/_posts/2022-12-18-HTB-Backdoor.md

 ## Privilege Escalation

 Enumerating the existing processes, we see that something is running `screen` as root (in a loop) as root.
-This command checks the `/var/run/screen/S-root`{: .filepath} directory every one second, if empty it creates a root session on screen.
+This command checks the `/var/run/screen/S-root` directory every one second, if empty it creates a root session on screen.

 ![Untitled](https://0xetern4lw0lf.github.io/assets/img/HTB/HTB-Backdoor/Untitled%2017.png)